department-of-veterans-affairs/va.gov-team/products/vet-transition-support/research/2024-10-user-testing-v2/research-plan.md

 We conducted an initial round of user testing with Veterans and transitioning service members.
 Our initial user testing used the Figma prototype; we conducted this initial user testing before the underlying recommendation logic was finalized.

 While we gained significant insights from the initial user testing, we need to conduct additional testing to ensure the product’s recommendation logic and interactive features work properly.
-The VTS team’s developers have transformed the prototype into a product on the VA staging site.
-We will conduct this second round of user testing on the staging site.

 #### OCTO Priorities
 Our research supports the following  OCTO priorities